ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 # IAF Terraform Module example

+To run using IBM Cloud Schematics refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics#how-to-workspaces)

+To run using the local Terraform Client on your local machine, follow below.

 ## Prerequisites

-If running this module from your local terminal, you will need to:
+If running this example from your local terminal, you will need to:

 - Have an IBM Cloud account with required privileges
 - [Install IBM Cloud CLI](https://ibm.github.io/cloud-enterprise-examples/iac/setup-environment#install-ibm-cloud-cli)